When my dad found out I was an English Major, I received a pissed-off prophecy:

 So it went, and by the third day I had everything I needed to get moving, ticking the basic “To Buy” boxes of my first conviction stock pick.

-“What To Buy: An important, need-filling product.
-Strong management.
+“What To Buy: Strong management.
 Weak competition.
 No debt.”

-My dad applied these principles to Canadian oil and gold stocks (with staggering success); I applied them to a Japanese toy company…
+My dad applied his principles to Canadian oil and gold stocks (with staggering success); I applied them to a Japanese toy company…

 “When To Buy: Imagine you are holding a financial newspaper containing every public company.
 Find the one on Page 16 that will one day hit Page 1.”